-Very often the first indication you get that you have a water leak is a phone call or letter from your water supply authority advising your water usage is higher than normal, or worse, you get your water bill.
+Very often the first sign you get that you have a water leak is a phone call or letter from your water supply authority advising your water usage is higher than normal.
+Or worse, you get your water bill.

 THIS IS WHERE WE CAN HELP.
-GETTING LEAKTECH TO SITE EARLY CAN SAVE YOU MONEY.
+GETTING OUR LEAK DETECTION SPECIALISTS TO SITE EARLY CAN SAVE YOU MONEY.

 Excess Water Usage